stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

    way that in the end the compiler gets one tight loop without intermediate allocations.

-I must say that I like the approach 1 more because it's more explicit and reliable.
+I must say that I like the first approach more because it's more explicit and reliable.
 Let's see it in action.

 ### Fusion without rewrite rules